ywwy-qn/ESM2_AMP/AMPmodel/README.md

 Ablation experiment: In the **ablation experiment**, we removed the transformer encoder part and only included the global pooling operation.
 Therefore, in this model, encoder_type == 'mean'.

+The function encapsulation in the **check** script for the validation of the model and the saving of parameters during training, etc.